faithmcquade/ParkingGarage/README.md

 Your assignment for today is to create a parking garage class to get more familiar with Object Oriented Programming(OOP).
 This project would usually be a pair programming project.
 However, for the size our class we will have groups of 3.
-This means, that one person(The driver) will code the project while the other people(The navigators)will brainstorm and guide to a working solution.F
+This means, that one person(The driver) will code the project while the other people(The navigators)will brainstorm and guide to a working solution.

+CCCC

 Each of you should share/switch these roles every 30mins-1hr -- Or you may elect to switch "drivers" after creating specific methods of the class.

 The Initial Driver needs to Make sure to: